prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 * Dependent on the `__type__` and `__unit__` feature, which is itself experimental and requires more testing and usage for refinement.
 * Systems or scripts that handle Prometheus metrics may be unaware of the new `__temporality__` label and could incorrectly treat all counter-like metrics as cumulative, resulting in hard-to-notice calculation errors.

 We decided not to go for this approach for the initial version as it is more invasive to the Prometheus model - it changes the definition of a Prometheus counter, especially if we allow non-monotonic deltas to be ingested as counters.
 This would mean we won't always be able convert Prometheus delta counters to Prometheus cumulative counters, as Prometheus cumulative counters have to monotonic (as drops are detected as resets).
 There's no actual use case yet for being able to convert delta counters to cumulative ones but it makes the Prometheus data model more complex (counters sometimes need to be monotonic, but not always).
+An alternative is allow cumulative counters to be non-monotonic (by setting a `__monontonicity__="false"` label) and adding warnings if a non-monotonic cumulative counter is used with `rate()`, but that makes `rate()` usages more confusing.

 With the `__otel_...` labels approach, the core Prometheus types do not change, just additional metadata that can help users decide how to write queries.
 However, if it seems like the `__otel_...` labels is too confusing, or there are use cases for delta temporality outside of OTEL, we may decide to change to this option.